-I teach the Pastoral Leadership Course for the Mid-America Center For Ministry.
+I teach the Pastoral Leadership Course at the Center for Ministry Training Program at Phillips Seminary.
 It’s an eight-week online intensive on what it takes to be an effective leader in the church today.
 One of the things I teach during the course is that a pastor cannot grow the church by staying in their office.
 There’s always a lengthy discussion on why a pastor shouldn’t keep office hours … and should spend as little time in the office as possible.

 When that particular topic is broached, inevitably a student asks, “If I’m not in my office, where should I spend my time?” (and for the record, sitting at your house is the wrong answer).
 And so, here is a list of seven things you can, and arguably should, do instead of spending time in your office.

 1. Get Yourself Known

 Spend some significant time building a positive reputation with the local community leadership.
 Go meet the mayor, the chief of police, the fire chief, your aldermen (all of them), the city manager, the principles, the school superintendent, the high school sports coaches, the chamber president, the local commercial real estate developers, business owners, the hospital CEO, and so on.